"In visual perception a color is almost never seen as it really is-as it physically is." - Josef Albers

 Josef Albers was not the only artist with color theories that I admired, I was passionate about the Russian painter, Wassily Kandinsky's theories as well.
 I found his theories through Georgia O'Keeffe's admiration.
 She was inspired by his work as well.

 After studying color theory, I extended my theory into color and embraced sound theories, encompassing painter, Wassily Kandinsky's theories.
-Thus, I created my MFA thesis, Imagining Kandinsky's Theories as a Synthesthetic App.
+Thus, I created my MFA thesis, Imagining Kandinsky's Theories as a Synesthetic App.
 I created an iOS application that showed an example of Kandinsky's color and sound theories.
 I built and compiled code to display the coordinating colors to the various sounds.
 With my Interactive Media Programming skills, the video input generated audio output, I titled it Colortune App, in hopes to educate others about color theories.

 Video: MFA Thesis, Colortune App, 2015